getcarina/getcarina.com/_posts/2016-03-10-fastest-test-drive-of-docker-ucp.md

 ## At the end of the day

-Ultimately, if you have a running Swarm - this is what you need:
+Ultimately, if you have a running Swarm - this is what you need to start UCP:

 ```
 docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock \